cjshawMIT/s3-multipart-upload-browser/readme.md

 * User need to have modern browser (with File API, Blob API, and xhr2 support) Latest Firefox, Chromium, Opera, IE (>= 10) all can do
 * PHP server (you can use any backend but mine is php server)
-* Composer to download aws-php-sdk

 Motivation
 ----------
 I have to upload some large files in Amazon S3.
-After googling and reading a bit, I find out I have the following options:
-* Upload the file to my server, then to Amazon S3 - didn't like it
-* Upload directly to Amazon S3 with post - but chance of upload faling is huge
-* Use multipart upload option of Amazon S3 - I likey

-But I could not find any good open source and free (free as in bear) api or even tutorial.
-So I decided to do it on my own.
-As my project is on php, the server part to authenticate the request to aws is done in php.
+Which often fails.
+I have read about s3 multipart uploads and browser based upload to s3 using javascript and I wanted to combine both options.
+After googling I found https://github.com/ienzam/s3-multipart-upload-browser However it lacked parrallel uploads and too much exposure to internal methods.

 WARNING
 -------